jiangyiheng1/STiSAN.pytorch/README.md

 # STiSAN
-A Spatio-Temporal Interval-Aware Sequential POI Recommendation
+The code for Spatial-Temporal interval aware Sequential POI Recommendation